 Do your research

-It may seem like just yesterday you moved in, or it may seem like a lifetime ago – but for a variety of reasons, you’re thinking about selling your home.
-Nobody knows your home quite as well as you do – the best place to read a book, the best place to have a coffee, and the best navigational route for a midnight bathroom break – but it’s likely the real estate landscape has changed somewhat since you purchased your home.
+Nobody knows your home quite as well as you do but it’s likely the real estate landscape has changed somewhat since you purchased your home.
 If you’re thinking of selling, it’s important you do your homework.

 Check out Bōde’s Market Data tool to show current and historical transaction trends as well as other critical information on homes in your neighbourhood.
-It might be a good exercise to put yourself in the buyer’s shoes and review information on similar communities to yours to arm yourself with the most current information available.
+You can also review information on similar communities to yours to arm yourself with the most current information available.

 Assess Market Data